SustainSpicy/musicPlayer/README.md

 The application uses Redux for state management.
 The main state is handled by the `playerSlice`, which includes information about the list of songs, current playing status, and the current song being played.

+The popup alerts are managed by React context, a powerful state management feature that allows data to be shared and accessed across components in a React application.

 ## Local Development

 To run the application locally, follow these steps: